Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Left Turn at the Seoane Tower, in La Coruña, on day one of the La Coruña Arm of the Camino InglésLeft Turn at the Seoane Tower

-Walk through the next large intersection in another 200 meters and keep straight on, picking up the Av.
+Walk through the next large intersection/roundabout after another 200 meters and keep straight on, picking up the Av.
 Alcalde Pérez Arda.
-You will walk by the bus station on your right and a large department store building of El Corte Inglés on your left.
-This is a good place to pick up any last minutes items you need for your trip.
+You will see the large department store building of El Corte Inglés up ahead on your left.
+This is a good place to pick up any last minute items you need for your trip.
 We did!

 The photo below shows the next intersection we came to, about 300 meters past the bus station.
-We finally saw the next confirming, blue Camino direction sign, telling us to stay straight on, through here as well.
+There is a confirming, blue Camino direction sign in the median, telling you to stay straight on, through here as well.

 Stay On the Av.
 Alcalde Pérez Arda Through Intersection, in La Coruña on day one of the La Coruña Arm of the Camino InglésStay On the Av.
 Alcalde Pérez Arda Through Intersection

 You will know you are on the right track when you come to this metal sculpture at the next roundabout, below.
-You stay left at this roundabout and walk onto the Av. de Monelos.
+You take the first left at this roundabout and walk onto the Av. de Monelos.

 After the metal sculpture a long climb begins that lasts about 1.4 kilometers.
 This is a hump!